yingshaoxo/go/src/README.md

 ## Prepare a base golang compiler
-Download a go release zip file, extract it, I assume it is `$HOME/CS/go2`
+Download a c_code 'go1.4-bootstrap-20171003.tar.gz' file, extract it, I assume it is `$HOME/CS/go2`

 In `~/.bashrc`:
 ```bash